 A United Nations study reported that 44.7 MILLION tons of e-waste was discarded in 2016, and only 20 percent of it was disposed of properly.
 A quick google search will help you find out where old electronics can be brought near you.

-5- Experiences - Sometimes means so much more than giving a tangible gift.
+4- Experiences - Sometimes giving an experience means so much more than giving a tangible gift.
 It also doesn’t usually produce as much waste.
 Concert tickets, a trip to a museum, a long weekend in a secluded cabin, or a dinner and a movie date are all great options.
 Not only will this help reduce clutter in the home, but it will help create memories, bonding time, self-growth and stories that can be retold for years (or generations).

 "While you are alive collect moments not things, earn respect not money and enjoy love not luxuries"

 5- Get outside - getting outside during the winter months can give you a boost of much-needed vitamin D, which is essential in developing healthy bones and combating all sorts of illnesses.
 It can also help ward off the winter blues.

 There are many fun activities to do outdoors as a family during the colder months: skating on outdoor rinks, sliding down hills, building snowmen, snowshoeing and skiing.
 A personal favourite of mine was skating on the Laurentian Valley skating trail at night time.
 It was lit with Christmas lights and I simply cannot wait to experience it again.

 6- The 4 gift rule - A trend which has gained traction over the past few years on social media is the "four gift rule".
 Parents pledge to give their offspring just four presents: Something they want, something they need, something to wear and something to read.
 There is also a version called the 5-gift rule.
 The fifth gift is something to DO (passes to the local virtual reality arcade or indoor bouncy castle zone would be great!)